hermanbanken/rp/rs.markdown

 Single.just(1).toFlowable() // no strategy required
 ```

+RxJava is part of the Reactive Extensions family and the operators are very much the same.
+Go back to [Reactive Streams](rx.html) for more examples.

 ### Project Reactor
 Reactor is very much like RxJava, and in fact they share a lot of operators.
 Operators added to one eventually ended up in the other as well.
 The `Flux` and `Mono` types are the types that represent data flows in Reactor.
 Flux is the 0..N flow variant, while Mono contains at most 1 item and thus is a combination of RxJava's Single, Maybe and Completable in one type.
 Reactor uses Java 8 (rather than RxJava targetting Java 6) which allows it to use lambda's natively instead of requiring the polyfills that RxJava needs to ship.